Muhanned-Kamar/Capstone_Project_by_Google_Bike_Share_Company/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

-To answer those question first we need to see the dataset we will be dealing with and try to organize, ensure credibility, who can access the data, verify the data integrity, see if this data can help me answer the question listed by Moreno, mention any problems with the data, how would it be stored, and a description of all the data sources used, all this will be answered in the next phase the Prepare Phase.
+To answer those question first we need to see the dataset we will be dealing with and try to organize, ensure credibility, who can access the data, verify the data integrity, see if this data can help me answer the question listed by Moreno, mention any problems with the data, how would it be stored, and a description of all the data sources used, all this will be answered in the next phase the **Prepare Phase**.

-- **Prepare**:
+## Prepare

 This phase will be our first interaction where we will be going through it and try and organize everything so it would be easy to access, clean, and ensure that it is not bias.